truefoundry/elasti/docs/src/integration-keda.md

 # Integration with KEDA
 KubeElasti takes care of scaling up and down a service when there is some traffic.
-KEDA is a good candidate for performing the scaling logic for the service from minReplicas to maxReplicas based on it's triggers.
+KEDA is a good candidate for performing the scaling logic for the service from minReplicas to maxReplicas based on its triggers.

 Here we will see how to integrate KubeElasti with KEDA to build a complete scaling solution.